As more people are able to get COVID-19 vaccines, there's hope that everyday life, including school, may soon get back to normal.

 Classroom routines.
 To help limit student interaction outside the classroom, schools should consider:

-temperatures at school may also not be feasible.
-However, families should monitor students' health and keep them home if they have a fever of 100.4 degrees F or greater, or any signs of illness.
+Taking students' temperatures at school may not be feasible.
+However, families should monitor students' health and keep them home if they have a fever of 100.4 degrees F or greater or any signs of illness.

 Symptoms at school.
 School nurses should take the temperature of anyone who feels ill during the school day.
 There should be a specific area to separate or isolate students who don't feel well.
 To stay safe, school nurses should use PPE (personal protective equipment) such as N95 masks, surgical masks, gloves, and face shields.

 Cleaning, disinfecting & hygiene.
 Schools should follow CDC guidelines on proper disinfecting and sanitizing classrooms and common areas.
 Students and staff should be encouraged to wash hands with soap and water or use hand sanitizer regularly.

 Ventilation.
 Schools should improve air flow as much as possible by opening windows and doors.
 Child-proof fans can help improve ventilation and blow potentially contaminated air out.